SunojJose/OOP_Project/README.md

 (3)The message/file to decrypt must contain only characters {A,D,F,G,V,X}; and a special character *.

 The application is tested and is successful on different input instances.

+		#Limitation

+The encoded and decoded messages will be converted to uppercase without any spaces between words.